-- 5.1 The Budget Timetable is dictated by the corporate timetable for the Executive arrangements.
-The essential deadline is that the Council is able to set the level of Council Tax for 2024/25 at its meeting on 7 March 2024. - 5.2 The table below describes the key activities and dates in order for the production of the budget.
+- 5.1 The Budget Timetable is dictated by the corporate timetable for the Executive arrangements together with the Community Plan refresh.
+The essential deadline is that the Council is to set the level of Council Tax for 2026/27 at its meeting on 5 March 2026. - 5.2 The table below describes the key activities and dates for the production of the budget.

-Date Activity Description

-26 June 2023 Budget Strategy reviewed by Sets the overall direction of the

-Policy & Performance setting of the budget and high

-Improvement Committee level assumptions

-11 July 2023 Budget Strategy approved by Sets the overall direction of the

-Cabinet setting of the budget and high

-level assumptions

-31 October 2023 Cash budgets completed The completion by all Budget

-holders of the cash resources

-needed to fund service provision

-over the MTFP period

-w/c 13 November Director and Budget Holder In order for the Director to

-2023 review challenge the budget holders to

-ensure internal scrutiny of

-resource provision

-4 December 2023 Policy & Performance To review the assumptions

-Improvement Committee around the HRA budget

-review (HRA Only)

-28 November 2023 Service budget review by SLT Holistic review of overall service

-budget provision by SLT

-w/c 12 & 19 Portfolio Holder review Portfolio holder scrutiny over

-December 2022 service budget provision

-w/c 15 January 2024 Informal meeting with Holistic review of the whole

-Portfolio Holders, Chair and budget inclusive of the draft LGFS

-Vice Chair of Policy &

-Performance Committee

-18 January 2024 SLT review of overall budget Holistic review of the whole

-position budget inclusive of the draft LGFS

-23 January 2024 Cabinet review (HRA Only) Cabinet review and

-recommendation to Full Council

-for approval of 2024/25 HRA

-20 January 2024 Deline 9 Derfermene budget

-29 January 2024 Policy & Performance PPI Committee to scrutinise

-Improvement Committee review (GF Only) proposed budget for 2024/25

-13 February 2024 Council approval (HRA Only) Council approves HRA budget for

-15 February 2024 2024/25 and Rent setting

-20 February 2024 Cabinet review (GF Only) Cabinet review and

-recommendation to Full Council

-for approval of 2024/25 GF

-budget

-7 March 2024 Council approval (GF Only) Council approves GF budget for

-2024/25 and Council Tax setting

-,
+Date Activity Description 30 June 2025 Budget Strategy reviewed by Policy & Performance Improvement Committee Sets the overall direction of the setting of the budget and high level assumptions 8 July 2025 Budget Strategy approved by Cabinet Sets the overall direction of the setting of the budget and high level assumptions 31 October 2025 Cash budgets completed The completion by all Budget holders of the cash resources needed to fund service provision over the MTFP period w/c 10 November 2025 Director and Budget Holder review In order for the Director to challenge the budget holders to ensure internal scrutiny of resource provision 25 November 2025 Service budget review by SLT Holistic review of overall service budget provision by SLT 1 December 2025 Policy & Performance Improvement Committee review (HRA Only) To review the assumptions around the HRA budget w/c 8 & 15 December 2025 Portfolio Holder review Portfolio holder scrutiny over service budget provision w/c 19 January 2026 Informal meeting with Portfolio Holistic review of the whole budget Holders, Chair and Vice Chair of inclusive of the draft LGFS Policy & Performance Committee 20 January 2026 Cabinet review (HRA Only) Cabinet review and recommendation to Full Council for approval of 2026/27 HRA budget 10 February 2026 Council approval (HRA Only) Council approves HRA budget for 2026/27 and Rent setting 23 February 2026 Policy & Performance PPI Committee to scrutinise Improvement Committee review proposed budget for 2026/27 (GF Only) 24 February 2026 Cabinet review (GF Only) Cabinet review and recommendation to Full Council for approval of 2026/27 GF budget 5 March 2026 Council approval (GF Only) Council approves GF budget for 2026/27 and Council Tax setting